The landscape in

 She stresses, however, that drama artists and enthusiasts “must not become mere followers and imitators as this will lead to a dilution or dissipation of our own rich cultural values and heritage.
 They must become innovators and carve their own paths of glory and distinction, so that Omani theatre can shine with its own light and lustre”.

-Reflections an exhibition of paintings by artists Antje Manser and Dr Fakhriya Yahyaiyah was inaugurated at the Bait Al Baranda Museum here on Saturday.
+n exhibition of paintings by artists Antje Manser and Dr Fakhriya Yahyaiyah was inaugurated at the Bait Al Baranda Museum here on Saturday.

 The exhibition was inaugurated by HE Abdullah Bin Hamad Al Busaidi, the Chairman of the State Audit Institution in the presence of VIPs, distinguished guests, other artists and art lovers.